-The loss of a limb is arguably the most devastating and life-changing event in any person’s life.
-Amputations, whether they are the result of a serious injury, infection, disease, diabetes, or cancer, can permanently alter the amputee’s life.
+Losing a limb is arguably the most devastating and life-changing event in any person’s life.
+Amputations, whether they result from a serious injury, infection, disease, diabetes, or cancer, can permanently alter the amputee’s life.

-Following an amputation, an amputee must undergo a series of expensive medical procedures, rehabilitation, and extensive physical therapy sessions.
+An amputee must undergo expensive medical procedures, rehabilitation, and extensive physical therapy sessions after an amputation.
 The medical expenses caused by amputation can amount to hundreds of thousands or millions of dollars.

 Obviously, not everyone has that amount of money readily available in their pockets or savings accounts.
-If someone else’s negligence, carelessness, or recklessness is responsible for the loss of your limb, you should not bear the financial burden on your own.
+If someone else’s negligence, carelessness, or recklessness is responsible for losing your limb, you should not bear the financial burden on your own.

 According to Amputee Coalition, an estimated two million people live with amputations in the U.S. Amputation can bring dramatic and permanent changes to the amputee’s day-to-day life.